espocrm/documentation/docs/administration/bpm.md

 Conditional events, exclusive and inclusive diverging gateways have conditions that determine the flow of the process.

-Through the UI there is the ability to check conditions for the following records:
+Through the UI, there is the ability to check conditions for the following records:

 * Target record;
 * Records related to the target through many-to-one and children-to-parent relationships;
-* Records created by the process via tasks;
+* Records created by the Process via tasks;
-* User task records, which allows checking the resolution.
+* User Task records, what allows checking a task resolution.

-It's also possible to define conditions with [formula](formula.md) expressions.
+It's also possible to define conditions with [Formula](formula.md) expressions.
 Example: `status == 'New' && assignedUserId == null`.

 Conditions in the BPM tool are the same as in the Workflow tool.
 See more details about [workflow's conditions](workflows.md#conditions).